spikelantern/django-randomcharfield/README.md

 ## Notes

-This isn't a lot of code, so you should probably be just copying the field to your project if you want customisations, rather than proposing changes.
+This isn't a lot of code, so you might probably want to just copy the code to your project if you want customisations.

 ## License